- Not a substitute for professional veterinary help.

 What If My Puppy Doesn’t Want to Be Held?

 Sometimes, your puppy might not be interested in being held.
 A puppy who doesn’t want to be held may squirm, whine, or attempt to free themselves.
-While sometimes your puppy’s protest just means you’re interrupting an activity they were enjoying, other times it can indicate that your puppy isn’t comfortable being held.
+While occasionally your puppy’s protest just means you’re interrupting an activity they were enjoying, other times it can indicate that your puppy isn’t comfortable.

 How To Socialize a Puppy To Be Held